Winemaker extraordinaire Celia Welch

 While Yount Ridge’s first commercial release was the 2014 vintage, Welch has been making wine for its owners since 2006.

 “Nobody really knows about this vineyard.
-The gentleman that owns it is a venture capitalist, and Celia worked closely with him ever since he bought the property.”
+The gentleman that owns it is a venture capitalist.
+Celia worked closely with him ever since he bought the property.”
 For more than a decade, few people tasted the results of Welch’s work.
 “They privately bottled all the wines,” Madonna said.
-“They often were sold at auctions that helped raise money to restore the Palace of Fine Arts in San Francisco.
+“Often, these wines were sold at auctions.
+The money raised from selling the wines helped restore the Palace of Fine Arts in San Francisco.
 So over the years the wine achieved this secretive, cult-like reputation.
-It was excellent, but impossible for most people to buy.”
+The wine was excellent, but impossible for most people to buy.”

 Though it’s now easier to purchase, Yount Ridge’s four releases have retained their cult status.
 The winery produces only about 1,000 cases per year in total, and it offers only four wines (prices are for their most recent vintages): a Sauvignon Blanc ($38), a proprietary red blend ($98), a Cabernet Sauvignon ($96), and a flagship Cabernet called Epic ($240).